autoreduction/queue-processor/paths/README.md

 ```
 log_file_path = Path('/some/file/path/test.log', 'file')
 ```
-In addition to storing paths, this class will also has a validate function to check:
+In addition to storing paths, this class also has a validate function to check:
  * `existance`
  * `absoluteness`
  * `readablility`